-The Planning Service Area (PSA) shall enter into contracts with legal assistance providers who can demonstrate the experience or capacity to deliver legal assistance.
+The Area Agency on Aging (AAA) shall enter into contracts with legal assistance providers who can demonstrate the experience or capacity to deliver legal assistance.
 Contracts shall include provisions to assure that any recipient of funds will be subject to the same restrictions and regulations established under the Legal Services Corporation Act (with the exception of the restrictions and regulations regarding eligibility for legal assistance under the Legal Services Corporation Act and governing membership of local governing boards).

-The PSA shall attempt to involve the private bar in legal assistance activities, including groups within the private bar who provide services to older individuals on a pro bono and reduced fee basis.
+The AAA shall attempt to involve the private bar in legal assistance activities, including groups within the private bar who provide services to older individuals on a pro bono and reduced fee basis.